 – Margus Vanaselja, CEO

 Baltic Workboats is a modern, well-equipped shipyard with a highly skilled workforce of over 200 people.
-During the last 18 years we’ve delivered more than 200 highly versatile vessels.
+During the two decades we’ve delivered more than 200 highly versatile vessels.
 Designed and built for the demands of governments, research institutions and multinational companies in over 20 countries worldwide.
-We’ve been granted both the ISO 9001:2015 and ISO 14001:2015 certificates and continue to develop our production quality and efficiency through an enhanced set of standards and management processes.
+We’ve been granted both the ISO 9001:2015, ISO 14001:2015 and OHSAS 18001:2007 certificates and continue to develop our production quality and efficiency through an enhanced set of standards and management processes.
 The beautiful island of Saaremaa is home to our state-of the-art indoor production facility.
 Situated in the Baltic sea and renowned for its shipbuilding heritage over many thousands of years, Saaremaa has proven to be the ideal home for our operation.

 Baltic Workboats vast, state-of-the-art 5,500 square meter shipyard facilities are located in the Baltic Sea on the island of Saaremaa in Estonia, which is renowned for its shipbuilding heritage for hundreds of years in Europe.
 At Baltic Workboats, we have brought shipbuilding into the 21st Century with a major modernization programme, complete with considerable new investments in facilities, equipment and skills.